hotwired/hotwire-native-site/_source/overview/03_path_configuration.md

 * `/configurations/ios_v1.json`
 * `/configurations/android_v1.json`

 This allows forward and backward compatibility with new app versions that you release.
 If you make breaking changes in a new version of your app, point to `*_v2.json` for the new build.
-Keep old versions available so older clients can continue to work properly until the user's app is updated on their device.
+Keep old versions available on your server so older clients can continue to work properly until the user's app is updated on their device.

 See the [iOS](/ios/path-configuration)- and [Android](/android/path-configuration)-specific pages on path configuration for more details and examples.